nomasters/handshake/design-docs/handshake-core.md

 Here is a scenario for initializing a handshake session:

 - Bob chooses to initiate a new chat group.
-- Alice chooses to join a new chat group and a QR code is presented
+- Alice chooses to join a new chat group and a QR code is presented.
-- Bob scans the code and confirms that all peers have joined
+- Bob scans the code and confirms that all peers have joined.
 - Alice is prompted to scan the initiator code.
-- Both devices generate everything required for the chat and generating keys are destroyed
+- Both devices generate everything required for the chat, and the generating keys are destroyed.
 - Bob and Alice have successfully set up a new handshake chat group.

-What's unique about this exchange is that everything happened offline and no further negotiations happen after this initial exchange.
+What's unique about this exchange is that everything happened offline, and no further negotiations happen after this initial exchange.
 This is due to the nature of handshake using pre-shared keys and a deterministic generation algorithm for KDF using argon2.

-For those curious: here is an early concept [artboard for a mobile app](handshake-mobile-art-board.png)
+For those curious: here is an early concept [artboard for a mobile app](handshake-mobile-art-board.png).

-## Overview of the fundamental concepts
+## Overview of the Fundamental Concepts

 ### The Handshake

 A handshake encapsulates the exchange of configuration information between peers in a chat group.
 This is performed through the exchange of small configuration files that bootstrap pre-shared key generation, aliases, and strategy information.
 Importantly, keys never pass over the wire.
 This is possible because each chat participant shares 96 **_entropy_** bytes encoded into the QR code as part of the handshake config.
-These unique bytes, plus a strict sort order enforced by the initiator of the chat, ensures that all lookup hashes and keys are able to be deterministically generated by all participants.
+These unique bytes, plus a strict sort order enforced by the initiator of the chat, ensure that all lookup hashes and keys are able to be deterministically generated by all participants.

 When a new chat is initiated, there are two roles that are played: the initiator and the peer.

-- **initiator** - this role scans all peers and creates the sort-order of peers.
-All peers generate a QR code that the initiator scans, and then the initiator shares these peer QR codes to all other peer with sort order metadata attached so that key generation is performed in a predictable way for all parties.
+- **_Initiator_** - this role scans all peers and creates the sort order of peers.
+All peers generate a QR code that the initiator scans, and then the initiator shares these peer QR codes with all other peers with sort order metadata attached so that key generation is performed in a predictable way for all parties.
-- **peer** - the peer is a chat participant that shares a handshake peer config with the initiator, and then retrieves all peer configs from the initiator once all peers have shared their config with the initiator.
+- **_Peer_** - the peer is a chat participant that shares a handshake peer config with the initiator and then retrieves all peer configs from the initiator once all peers have shared their configs with the initiator.

-Note: this formal process is important for chat groups larger than 2 people.
-With a chat group that only includes 2 people, the peer only needs to scan the Initiator config, since the peer already has its own configuration information.
+NOTE: this formal process is important for chat groups larger than two people.
+With a chat group that only includes two people, the peer only needs to scan the initiator config since the peer already has its own configuration information.

-To break down what is happening in this off-line handshake we'll explore the methodology for key generation and strategies.
+To break down what is happening in this offline handshake we'll explore the methodology for key generation and strategies.

 ### Handshake Key Generation

 ![handshake kdf](handshake-kdf-1x.png)

 The generation of pre-shared keys involves generating a set of lookup hashes and keys.
-The default behavior is to generate some large number of lookup hashes and keys, but this should be configurable by Bob to generate fewer (to force a shorter conversation).
+The default behavior is to generate a large number of lookup hashes and keys, but this should be configurable by Bob to generate fewer (to force a shorter conversation).
 Once the lookup tables have been generated, the entropy bytes are destroyed.

-- **_entropy bytes_** - each participant shares 96 entropy bytes to be used in the key generation.
-These are broken into 3 - 32 byte sets and used for specific KDF functions.
+- **_Entropy bytes_** - each participant shares 96 entropy bytes to be used in the key generation.
+These are broken into three 32-byte sets and used for specific KDF functions.
-- **_pepper_** - the pepper is generated for the entire chat group based on each peer's first 32 bytes of entropy.
-This hash is unique to the chat group and is used in generating the lookup hashes for each lookup table
+- **_Pepper_** - the pepper is generated for the entire chat group based on each peer's first 32 bytes of entropy.
+This hash is unique to the chat group and is used in generating the lookup hashes for each lookup table.
-- **_lookup hashes_** - lookup hashes are unique public facing hashes used for a participant to find a secret key for decryption.
-All lookup hashes are generated with a mix of the peer's second set of 32 entropy bytes plus the groups pepper.
-This gives each participant unique lookup hashes while keeping the kdf completely separate between the public lookup hashes and the private encryption keys.
+- **_Lookup hashes_** - lookup hashes are unique public-facing hashes used for a participant to find a secret key for decryption.
+All lookup hashes are generated with a mix of the peer's second set of 32 entropy bytes plus the group's pepper.
+This gives each participant unique lookup hashes while keeping the KDF completely separate between the public lookup hashes and the private encryption keys.
-- **_one time keys_** - the one time keys are generated with a mix of the first and last 32 entropy bytes from each peer.
+- **_One-time keys_** - the one-time keys are generated with a mix of the first and last 32 entropy bytes from each peer.

 In the reference build of handshake, the KDF used is argon2.